floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

     [tool.pytest.ini_options]
     markers = [
         "<mark_name1>: description",
-        "<mark_name12: description"
+        "<mark_name2: description"
     ]

 Testing workflow
 ================
     #.
-Before starting the coding session :doc:`run pytest </tests/testing>` in your terminal to see if everything works or you get some errors which have to be fixed.
+Before starting the coding session :ref:`run pytest <How to execute pytest>` in your terminal to see if everything works or you get some errors which have to be fixed.
     #.
 After or before writing a class or method write the according tests and fixtures to keep your test suite always up to date.
     #.
-After finishing your coding session :doc:`run pytest </tests/testing>` again.
+After finishing your coding session :ref:`run pytest <How to execute pytest>` again.
     #.
 If you have not finished your task write a test that points to were you ended the last time.
-git